Training Spiking Neural Networks Using Lessons From Deep Learning: Introduction

-The brain's neural circuitry is a physical manifestation of its neural algorithm; to understand one will likely lead to an understanding of the other.
-This paper will hone in one particular aspect of neural models: those that are compatible with modern deep learning. \Cref{fig:tax} provides an illustrated overview of the structure of this paper, and we will start from the ground up.
-First, we will rationalise the commonly accepted advantages of using spikes, and derive a spiking neuron model from basic principles.
-These spikes will be assigned meaning in \Cref{sec:3} by exploring various spike encoding strategies, how they impact the learning process, and how objective and regularisation functions can be used to sway the spiking patterns of an SNN.
-In \Cref{sec:4}, the challenges of training SNNs using gradient-based optimisation will be explored, and several solutions will be derived.
-These include defining derivatives at spike times, using approximations of the gradient, and a hybrid method that sits somewhere between the two.
-In doing so, a subtle link between the backpropagation algorithm and the spike timing dependent plasticity (STDP) learning rule will emerge, and used in the subsequent section to derive online variants of backprop that move towards biologically plausible learning mechanisms (\Cref{fig:tax}).
+The brain's neural circuitry is a physical manifestation of its neural algorithm; understanding one will likely lead to an understanding of the other.
+This paper will hone in on one particular aspect of neural models: those that are compatible with modern deep learning. \Cref{fig:tax} provides an illustrated overview of the structure of this paper, and we will start from the ground up:

+\begin{itemize} \item In \Cref{sec:2}, we will rationalise the commonly accepted advantages of using spikes, and derive a spiking neuron model from basic principles. \item These spikes will be assigned meaning in \Cref{sec:3} by exploring various spike encoding strategies, how they impact the learning process, and how objective and regularisation functions can be used to sway the spiking patterns of an SNN. \item In \Cref{sec:4}, the challenges of training SNNs using gradient-based optimisation will be explored, and several solutions will be derived.
+These include defining derivatives at spike times and using approximations of the gradient. \item In doing so, a subtle link between the backpropagation algorithm and the spike-timing-dependent plasticity (STDP) learning rule will emerge, and be used in the subsequent section to derive online variants of backprop that move towards biologically plausible learning mechanisms (\Cref{fig:tax}). \end{itemize}

 The aim is to combine artificial neural networks (ANNs), which have already proven their worth in a broad range of domains, with the potential efficiency of SNNs~\cite{hamilton2021best}.